 Then, police detectives went to North Carolina to interview Hiatt.
 He confessed to Barry’s murder.
 In the 80’s he was heavily into drugs, and he remembers only bits of what happened.

-Johnnie Allbritton’s cold case
+2. Johnnie Allbritton’s cold case

 When Johnnie, unknowingly, walked into his house through the backdoor, the burglars shot him five times, two in the front and three in the back.
 And then fled, leaving the murdered 64-year-old next to a pile of guns they had meant to steal.
-They did take with them a bank bag with several thousand dollars.
-Norma, Johnnie’s wife of 18 years, returned to the house at 4pm with their son and called the police.
+They did take with them a bag with thousands of dollars.

 At least that is what the Sheriff’s Office thought of the crime at the time.
 But they never found the burglars.